 So, if you’re asking “how hot a sauna should be”, you know right now that the answer is “it depends”!

 There´s no one-size-fits-all answer!

 “How hot a sauna is supposed to be” all depends on your goals!
 If you wish to support your general health, then the 45 - 60 degrees Celsius temperature of an infrared sauna is absolutely perfect.

 If you’re a young guy and want to build heat tolerance - while not aiming at maximum health benefits - then visiting a traditional sauna is your best bet.

 For most people, however, and especially our customers, staying healthy for decades to come is their prime goal.
 In such a case, you simply cannot beat a premium infrared sauna that is easy to operate from the comfort of your home while offering lifetime warranty.

 Yes, you can attain higher temperatures in a Finnish sauna, but what’s the point?

 Lastly, I will also tell you that hotter temperatures are not always better.
 That’s right!
 Why?
 Because there’s a golden mean regarding the amount of infrared light on which your biological systems work best.

-Either too little or too much infrared light, therefore, don’t lead to an optimum outcome.
+Either too little or too much-infrared light, therefore, doesn’t lead to an optimum outcome.
 So, just as with consuming food or exercise, both too much and too little aren’t great.
 The same is true for infrared light exposure.

 Frequent, gentle, infrared sauna sessions promote health while making you feel absolutely amazing.
-No 80 or 100 degree Celsius temperatures required!
+No 80 or 100 degree Celsius temperatures are required.